 AODA reference: IASR section 67

-Deadline and status: January 1, 2013 deadline - Compliant
+Compliance status: Compliant

 Action(s) required: No action required.

 Background: Visitors to Peterborough, who are registered for specialized transit service in the community they reside in, are eligible to use the Handi-Van service on a temporary basis.